 An illustration of two-terminal measurements versus four-terminal measurements can be seen in Figure 10-1.
-Both schematic diagrams show a resistance measurement made up passing a known current through an unknown resistance, $R{test}$ .
-The wires in the circuit have a resistance $R{wire}$ .
-A high input-impedance voltmeter reads a voltage that is dived by the current value to calculate the value of $R{test}$ .
+Both schematic diagrams show a resistance measurement made by passing a known current through an unknown resistance, R{test} .
+The wires in the circuit have a resistance R{wire} .
+A high input-impedance voltmeter reads a voltage that is divided by the current value to calculate the value of R{test} .